stenhousestuart/dirty_data_codeclan_project/candy/README.md

 The cleaning script is launched from the analysis notebook and performs a range of functions, including:

--   Loading the necessary R packages.
--   Reading in and selecting the required data.
+-   Loads required R packages and reads in the raw data.
--   Adding additional columns where needed - for example, the 2015 questionnaire had not collected `age` data.
+-   Adds additional columns where needed - for example, the 2015 questionnaire had not collected `age` data.
 A `response_id` was also added to each response, made up of the year and row number, to act as a unique identifier.
--   Pivoting the data to long format before binding the rows.
+-   Pivots the data to long format before binding the rows.
 -   Cleaning the data contained within each variable (incl. `country`, `age`, `candy_type`) through a range of processes including, but not limited to, filtering non-candy `candy_type` values, allowing only numeric `age` values up-to a maximum age and wrangling the `country` data to retain as much valid `country` data as possible.
 -   Finally, writing the cleaned data to a .csv titled `candy_clean.csv`.